AlexSeferidis/IP_Labs/Lab2/README.md

 *Note: Here we are instantiating the qsys system (NIOS2 CPU System) and connecting it with the higher level module*

-We can see hpw the pins are assigned via the assingment editor:
+We can see how the pins are assigned via the assingment editor:

 ![assignment](task2/assignmenteditor.jpg)